Cornet Chahwan

 Cornet Chahwan (قرنة شهوان, also spelled Kornet Chehwan) is a sizable town in the Mount Lebanon area of Lebanon's Metn District.
 Cornet Chahwan houses the headquarters for the chab (www.chab.gov.lb) municipalities of 4 villages (including Cornet Chahwan) namely Ain Aar, Beit El Kikko, Hbous and Rabweh.
-The total area governed by chab municipalities is around 8 million square meters of land, out of which over 30% is covered by green spaces.
+The total area governed by chab municipalities is around 8 million square meters, out of which over 30% is covered by green spaces.
 The town remains one of the best residential areas in Lebanon.

-The President of Chab municipalities is Jean Pierre Gebara (architect).
-Gebara owns his architectural firm and is a university professor, he has been president of this municipality since 2010.
+The President of Chab municipalities, since 2010, is Jean Pierre Gebara.

 Demography

 There are over 6,000 households and 30,000 inhabitants in the chab Municipalities that are Lebanese and most are followers of the Catholic Church.
 The town is the seat of the Maronite Archbishopric of Matn.
 The town has numerous churches, including the historic Saint Peter & Paul Church.

 Education

-Cornet Chahwan is home to numerous private educational institutes, including three of Lebanon's most prestigious and highly ranked private schools, Saint Joseph school, a trilingual institute founded in 1884, Jesus & Mary school founded in 1963, and International College, Beirut (Ain Aar campus).
+Cornet Chahwan is home to numerous private educational institutes, including three private schools, Saint Joseph school, Jesus & Mary school founded, and International College, Beirut (Ain Aar campus).
 Saint Coeur is a semi private school also located in Kornet Chahwan.